 Each "feather" on the turkey represents a color, with spots slated for M&Ms. Whoever fills up all the spots first wins the game!
 (But, in reality, everyone wins, since they get to munch down on a bunch of tiny chocolates.)

-While everyone is waiting for the turkey to cook, pass around some notecards have everyone jot down something they're thankful for this year.
+While you're waiting for the turkey to cook, pass around some notecards have everyone jot down something they're thankful for this year.
 Put all the notecards in a large bowl.
-Then, after dinner, read them all out loud and try to guess who wrote each one.
+Then, after dinner, read them out loud and try to guess who wrote each one.
 It'll put a smile on everybody's face for sure!